|The Green Papers|

 Precinct delegates elected to the County Conventions elect delegates to the State Convention.
 This step is not formally related to Presidential Preference.

-Friday 10 April - Saturday 11 April 2020 (presumably): Congressional District Caucuses and State Convention.
+Friday 24 April - Saturday 25 April 2020: Congressional District Caucuses and State Convention.
 The primary determines the binding of the Michigan's delegates.
 The State Convention elects individuals to fill the delegates positions.

 National Convention District delegates are elected according to the results of the primary.
 State Convention delegates meet in Congressional District caucuses at 7p EDT on Friday.
 Each of the 14 Congressional District caucuses elects 3 National Convention delegates according to the results of the primary.
 The procedure for distributing Congressional District delegates in each CD is as follows: